oracle-livelabs/goldengate/goldengate-microservices23ai/west-replicate/west-replicate.md

 ## Introduction

-This lab walks you through the steps create and run an Extract, create an run a Distribution Path, and create and run a Replicat.
+This lab walks you through the steps create and run an Extract, add a User Administrator, create a Path Connection, create and run a Target-Initiated Path, and create and run a Replicat.

 Estimated time: 20 minutes

-### About Extracts, Distribution Paths, and Replicats
+### About Extracts, Target-Initiated Paths, and Replicats

-An Extract is a process that extracts, or captures, data from a source database.
-A Distribution Path is a source-to-destination configuration that uses the Distribution Service to send data in a distributed environment.
+An Extract is a process that extracts or captures data from a source database.
+A Target-initiated path enables the Receiver Service to initiate a path to the Distribution Service on the target deployment and pull trail files.
 A Replicat is a process that delivers data to a target database.

+### About User Administrators

+Authorization in Oracle GoldenGate relies on user roles.
+As a User Administrator, you can choose and assign various user roles when creating Oracle GoldenGate users.
+These roles include a User, an Operator, an Administrator, and a Security.

+### About a Path Connection

+A Path Connection creates Credentials for the DistPath to connect to a GoldenGate Deployment.
+You will need to provide the login information for the GoldenGate alias.

 ### Objectives

 In this lab, you will:
 * Add and run an Extract process to capture data
+* Create a Path Connections
+* Create a new User Administrator
-* Add and run a Distribution Path to send data
+* Add and run a Target-Initiated Path to pull trail files
 * Add and run a Replicat process to consume the trail file received from the East database

 ## Task 1:  Add and run an Extract